Skip to main content

 longevity - remove

 In the first 16 weeks, we dive deep into understanding your current health.
-Through comprehensive testing—including lab work, metabolic assessments, and more—we establish a clear picture of where you stand.
-During this phase, we provide nutritional support aimed at reducing inflammation, improving digestion, and supporting detoxification by removing plenty from the diet.
-You’ll also receive monthly IV sessions and personalized supplements, all working together to set the foundation for your transformation.
+Through comprehensive testing, including lab work, metabolic assessments, and more, we establish a clear picture of where you stand.
+During this phase, we provide Nutritional strategies are implemented to support metabolic balance and digestive health based on individual evaluation by removing plenty from the diet.
+You’ll also receive IV therapies and supplementation are incorporated when clinically appropriate as part of your individualized care plan.
 This phase is critical for setting you up for success in the next stages.

 Phase 2 – Science-Based Care